 Although typically not fatal, their venom causes chills, nausea, coagulopathy (lack of blood clotting), dizziness, and shock.
 It can also cause pain, swelling, hemorrhagic blebs (blisters), and ecchymosis (discoloration of the skin)!

 8.)
-Rattlesnakes are also called pit vipers because they have small heat sensing pits between their eyes and nostrils that are used to sense the heat of their prey.
+Rattlesnakes are also called pit vipers because they have small heat sensing pits between their eyes and nostrils, called pit organs, that are used to sense the heat of their prey and predators.

 9.)
 The sidewinder is listed as Least Concern by the IUCN.